praF02/anevicon/README.md

 OPTIONS:
         --date-time-format <STRING>
             A format for displaying local date and time in log messages.
-Type `man strftime` to see the format specification.
+Type `man strftime` to see the format specification [default: %X] --ip-ttl <UNSIGNED-INTEGER>

-            Specifying a different format with days of weeks might be helpful when you want to test a server more than one day. [default: %X] --ip-ttl <UNSIGNED-INTEGER>
             Specifies the IP_TTL value for all future sockets.
-Usually this value equals a number of routers that a packet can go through.
-    -l, --packet-length <POSITIVE-INTEGER>
+Usually this value equals a number of routers that a packet can go through -l, --packet-length <POSITIVE-INTEGER>
             Repeatedly send a random-generated packet with a specified bytes length.
 The default is 32768